andydlindsay/lectures/w08d01/README.md

 #### Coverage

 - A coverage report shows us how much of our code is covered by the tests we've written
-- It's important to think about the code coverage of our tests, but it's more important to have solid tests with a little less coverage than easy tests with a lot of coverage
+- The code coverage of our tests is important, but it's more important to have solid tests with a little less coverage than easy tests with a lot of coverage
 - It's okay to not have 100% coverage, it's almost impossible!

 ### Tools for testing React